-- Wimbledon is famous for strawberries and cream with 166,055 portions consumed over the Championships in 2017.
+- The traditional dish of Wimbledon is, of course, strawberries and cream.
+A staggering 1.92 million strawberries are consumed during the tournament!
 The Wimbledon strawberries are picked daily in Kent at 4.00am and delivered to the Club by 11.00am for inspection and hulling.

 - When the roof is put up in Centre Court due to poor weather conditions, eight litres of fresh air per person per second is pumped into the court to keep the environment perfect for play.

 - The mood at Wimbledon can get very merry as spectators enjoy the action.
-In 2017, 21,917 bottles of champagne were consumed, along with 303,277 glasses of Pimm’s and 117,507 pints of draught beer and lager.
+On average they consume 276,291 glasses of Pimm’s alone.